Ingest Logs

 Select the Device Groups.

-Configure the Risk Values for Confidentiality, Integrity and Availability used to calculate the risk levels of the alerts generated from the device.
+Configure the Risk Values for Confidentiality, Integrity, and Availability used to calculate the risk levels of the alerts generated from the device.

-Connector Configuration
+Connector

-Configure the connection to Barracuda:
+Configure the connection to Barracuda.

 Click Connector.